raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 identity of the initiator (client or server) serves as a 17-bit unique identifier for a particular operation on a DSO Session.

-As described in {{header}} An initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request, unless specified otherwise by the relevant specification for the DSO in question.
-At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular DSO Session while the initiator is waiting for a response to a previous request using that MESSAGE ID on that DSO Session, unless specified otherwise by the relevant specification for the DSO in question.
+As described in {{header}}, an initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request (unless specified otherwise by the relevant specification for the DSO in question).
-(For a long-lived operation the MESSAGE ID for the operation MUST NOT be reused whilst that operation remains active.)
+At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular DSO Session while the initiator is waiting for a response to a previous request using that MESSAGE ID on that DSO Session (unless specified otherwise by the relevant specification for the DSO in question), and for a long-lived operation the MESSAGE ID for the operation MUST NOT be reused while that operation remains active.

-If a client or server receives a response (QR=1) where the MESSAGE ID is zero, or any other value that does not match the MESSAGE ID of any of its outstanding operations, this is a fatal error and the recipient MUST forcibly abort the connection immediately.
+If a client or server receives a response (QR=1) where the MESSAGE ID is zero, or is any other value that does not match the MESSAGE ID of any of its outstanding operations, this is a fatal error and the recipient MUST forcibly abort the connection immediately.

 ***